-On 4.29.24 a message from the CFO was sent to members of the Administrative Council with a requirement to provide an attestation that they have read the Purchasing Policy 1209.
-On 4.28.24 the College's Leadership Council received the purchasing policy and then required them to provide an attestation that the policy is being applied in their respective areas of responsibility.

-7.4 Allow vendors to be without information critical to their receiving equitable consideration in competitive bidding.
+- a.
+On 05.02.23 the CFO provided the purchasing policy to departments and employees with purchasing authority. - b.
+On 05.03.23 the Administrative Council members received the purchasing policy.
+The policy will be reviewed again during the Council's meeting in June, 2023. - c.
+The College's Leadership Council received the policy on 05.03.23 and then required to provide attestation that the policy is being applied in their respective areas of responsibility. - 7.4 Allow minority, women, and veteran vendors to be without information critical to their receiving equitable consideration in competitive bidding.